-The Board has reviewed the relationships between the Company and each director and has determined that all of the Company's directors, except Mr. Pearson who serves as President and Chief Executive Officer, satisfy the NASDAQ's definition of an independent director.
-In addition, each member of the Audit, Compensation, and Nominating & Corporate Governance Committees also satisfies NASDAQ's independence standards for service on those committees.
+The New York Stock Exchange ("NYSE") listing rules require that a majority of the Company's directors be independent.
+The Board has reviewed the relationships between the Company and each director and has determined that all of the Company's directors, except Mr. Pearson who serves as President and Chief Executive Officer, have no direct or indirect material relationships with management, and that they satisfy the NYSE's definition of an independent director.
+In addition, each member of the Audit, Compensation, and Nominating & Corporate Governance Committees also satisfies the NYSE's independence standards for service on those committees.
 Members of the Audit Committee satisfy the independence requirements of the SEC's Regulation 240.10A-3.